mvellandi/journal-old/_posts/2011-03-24-fossil-fuel-history-carbon-energy-world-economy-environment-sustainability.md

 ---
-title: Fossil Fuel &#038; Civilization History&#58; 300 Years in 300 Seconds
+title: "Fossil Fuel and Civilization History: 300 Years in 300 Seconds"
+layout: post
 date: 2011-03-24T12:01:33+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Video from the Post Carbon Institute on the history of fossil fuels, civilization, and world economics over the last 300 years.
 Amusing, sad, and hopeful
 categories: